Coroner's Office

 EDUCATIONAL OPPORTUNITIES: EDUCATIONAL TOUR, OBSERVERSHIP, INTERNSHIP PROGRAM

-The Skagit County Coroner’s Office offers college students an unparalleled opportunity to dive into medico-legal death investigations through our unpaid internship programs.
-The Skagit County Coroner’s Office has designed this immersive experience for college students passionate about forensic science, criminal justice, biological sciences, or related fields.
-It offers college students a unique glimpse into the daily operations of a coroner’s office.
+The Skagit County Coroner’s Office offers college students a unique opportunity to gain hands-on experience in medico-legal death investigations through our unpaid internship program.
+This immersive experience is designed for students passionate about forensic science, criminal justice, biological sciences, or related fields, providing an in-depth look into the daily operations of a coroner’s office.

-Undergraduate, graduate, and medical college students over 20 years old that are interested in participating in the internship program must complete all the required applicant steps.
-The internship is not available to non-college students.
+Undergraduate, graduate, and medical students over the age of 20 who are interested in participating in the internship program must complete the following steps to be considered for the internship program:

 • Educational Tour | Application Form